khulnasoft/pr-insight/docs/docs/tools/describe.md

 ## Usage Tips

 !!! tip "Automation"
-    - When you first install Khulnasoft Merge app, the [default mode](../usage-guide/automations_and_usage.md#github-app) for the describe tool is:
+    - When you first install PR-Insight app, the [default mode](../usage-guide/automations_and_usage.md#github-app) for the describe tool is:
     ```
     pr_commands = ["/describe", ...]
     ```